Wild Raptors in Ontario Falconry

 Recognizing the importance of practising falconry in a traditional way, the Ministry of Natural Resources and Forestry (MNRF) authorizes the capture of a limited number of raptors from the wild by licensed falconers.
-All of the allowed species have large, stable populations and many studies have shown that the use of wild raptors in falconry is entirely sustainable.
+All of the allowed species have large, stable populations and studies have repeatedly shown that the use of wild raptors in falconry is entirely sustainable.

 Before trapping a wild bird, licensed falconers must apply for and obtain an Authorization, or “permit”.
 In order to help you understand the process and requirements, we have prepared the following tips and information.